How to Know When It's Time to Stop Breastfeeding

 4. A New Pregnancy

-While breastfeeding during pregnancy is generally safe, some women may find that it’s difficult to keep up with the needed calories and hydration which can affect their ability to continue nursing their older baby.
+While breastfeeding during pregnancy is generally safe, some women may find that it’s difficult to keep up with the needed calories and hydration which can affect their ability to continue nursing.

 Additionally, you may choose to wean an older child due to concerns about sharing nutrients or personal readiness for another pregnancy.
 Your decision regarding breastfeeding during a new pregnancy is deeply personal and should be based on your own health, comfort, and the needs of both children involved.

-CaboCréme can be used during pregnancy to help wean your little one without affecting your milk supply for your new baby when the time comes.
+CaboCréme can be used to help wean your little one without affecting your milk supply for your new baby when the time comes.

 5. You’re Just Ready to Stop

 Your own physical and emotional health is crucial.
 If breastfeeding is becoming too exhausting or stressful, it might be time to consider weaning.
 Listen to your body and your emotional well-being.
 Deciding when and how to stop breastfeeding is a personal choice that varies for every mother and baby.
-Fed is best, whatever that takes.
+Fed is best and there are excellent formulas on the market.